 Could the violation reasonably be considered a precursor to a significant event?

-If left uncorrected, would the violation have the potential to lead to a more significant safety or safeguards concern?
+If left uncorrected, would the violation have the potential to lead to a more significant safety or safeguards concern? (e.g., the licensee or NRC got lucky by catching it, but it would have eventually led to a more significant issue)

 Is the violation indicative of a programmatic deficiency? (e.g., involves multiple examples of a failure to establish or implement an adequate program, process, procedure, management measure, or quality oversight function as described in the license application or license).